zakiabashir/Ecommerce-Hackathon/README.md

 # Ecommerce Hackathon Website Clone Of HEKTO

 This is a fully responsive, feature-rich e-commerce website built during a hackathon using **Next.js**.
-The website includes dynamic components, engaging design, and smooth user experiences for showcasing and purchasing products.
+The website includes dynamic components, engaging design, and smooth user experiences for showcasing and purchasing products with a modern and clean design and i use josefin sans font for the website which is shown in figma design.

 ## Features
 - **Dynamic Navbar**: A multi-layered navbar with announcement bar, logo, search functionality, and navigation links.